Immuta vs Monte Carlo

 Who each tool serves best — and when to pick the other one.

-- Free-tier limits are a blocker for your data needs.
+- Free-tier limits are a blocker for your team’s scale or feature needs.

-- You require extensive on-premise deployment options.
+- You require on-premise-only deployment without cloud integration.

-- Free-tier limits are a blocker for your team.
+- Free-tier limits are a blocker for your team’s data monitoring needs

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".